CHT Sustainability Report 2023

 Preventing waste is of major importance for CHT.
 That is why we regularly train our staff in handling and preventing waste.
 Unavoidable waste is recycled wherever possible.
 All non-recyclable waste is subject to proper disposal.
 Furthermore, the legal requirements and local standards of the specific countries are considered for waste disposal.

-In 2022, the total amount of waste2 for the entire group was 9,388 metric tons.
-The comparison with 2021 (10,631 metric tons) in absolute terms shows that the total volume of our waste has declined by 12 %.
+In 2023, the total amount of waste for the entire group was 7,642 metric tons (2022: 9,388 metric tons).
+The comparison with 2022 in absolute terms shows that the total volume of our waste has declined by 19 %.

 In the context of the circular economy, reuse is becoming an important factor, which can be realized in the chemical industry essentially in the case of packaging material.
-In 2022, the amount of waste was reduced by approximately 581 metric tons because containers could be returned to use internally or externally after a cleaning step.
+In 2023, the amount of waste was reduced by approximately 3,045 metric tons because containers could be reused internally or externally after a cleaning.

-The worldwide energy consumption of the CHT Group amounted to 232,076 GJ in 2022.
-In direct comparison to 2021, the absolute energy consumption decreased by 11 %.
+The worldwide energy consumption of the CHT Group amounted to 217,916 GJ in 2023.
+In direct comparison with 2022, the absolute energy consumption decreased by 6 %.
 Total energy consumption includes primary energy requirements for the company’s own steam generation plants and heating systems, as well as net electricity and steam purchases.

 Lower production volumes compared with the previous year and actively implemented energy-saving measures have led to this reduced consumption.
-Specific energy consumption per ton of production volume was reduced by 6 % in 2022 compared to 2019.
-The good results achieved by global energy management officers and measures to increase energy efficiency are already beginning to show an impact.
-However, these results are offset due to increasing vertical integration and resulting longer cycle times of reaction boilers, which lead to significantly higher energy requirements.
-These changes in the product mix and aggregate mix are being evaluated and analyzed separately by teams now deployed with a view to optimization potential.
+Specific energy consumption per ton of production volume in 2023 remained unchanged compared with 2019.
+Global energy management implemented in previous years has shown good results with significant reductions, however this could not be continued in 2023.
+New production facilities and increasing vertical integration and the resulting longer occupancy times of reaction boilers lead to significantly higher energy requirements.
+These changes in the product mix and aggregate mix are evaluated separately and analyzed by internal teams with regard to their potential for optimization.

 Energy use, and thus specific energy consumption, is closely linked to utilizing the capacity of our plants and the production portfolio.
-The lack of further reduction in the factor in 2022 was due to lower or fluctuating utilization of our plants compared with the previous year.
-This resulted in a deterioration in plant efficiency.
+The renewed increase in 2023 compared with previous years is due not only to the new plants but also to a lower and uneven utilization of our plants compared to the previous year, which resulted in a deterioration in plant efficiency.

 An important element for reducing our greenhouse gas emissions will be the gradual conversion of energy supply from fossil sources to renewable sources.

-At the site in Oyten (Germany), two combined heat and power plants are operated with biogas.
+At the site in Oyten (Germany), two combined heat and power plants are operated with biogas by an external provider.
 The heat generated by the CHP units is used to heat all buildings at the site, a heating chamber, production processes, and raw material storage tanks.
-In 2022, heat consumption was equivalent to 2,488 MWh.
+In 2023, heat procurement amounted to 2,564 MWh (77 % of the heat energy used at the site).

 In transforming our electricity supply, we are not only taking the approach of buying more green electricity on the market, but also producing electricity in our own photovoltaic plants.

-In 2022, CHT’s own photovoltaic plants supplied the following shares of local electricity demand: Switzerland 13 %, Austria 44 %, Pakistan 11 %, Australia 43 %, Tunisia > 1 %, Germany 2 %, South Africa 2 %, and Mexico: New plant installation.
+In 2023, CHT’s own photovoltaic plants supplied the following shares of local electricity demand: Switzerland 11 %, Austria 44 %, Pakistan 34 %, Australia 33 %, Dusslingen 4 %, South Africa 68 %, and in Mexico: installation of a new plant.

 The preparation of the carbon footprint follows exactly the Greenhouse Gas Protocol standards and the sector-specific standard for the chemical industry published in 2013.